JetBrains/teamcity-documentation/topics/build-dependencies-setup.md

 [//]: # (title: Build Dependencies Setup)
 [//]: # (auxiliary-id: Build Dependencies Setup)

-This page is intended to give you the general idea on how dependencies work in TeamCity based on an example.
-For the dependencies description, see [Dependent Build](dependent-build.md).
+This page gives the general idea on how dependencies work in TeamCity based on an example.
+For the dependencies' description, see [Dependent Build](dependent-build.md).

 ## Introduction